mdelgado21/evilcorp-support/mid-to-senior/README.md

 General instructions
 --------------------

-1. There is no limit of time to present the test, the main goal is for people to adquire, grow and get prepared in all the topics mentioned in the test, so the person feel confident to defend the proposal and to take Senior responsibilities.
+1. There is no limit of time to finish the test, the main goal is for people to adquire, grow and get prepared in all the topics mentioned below, so the person feel confident to defend the proposal and to take Senior responsibilities.
 2. You need to clone this repo, under the ```mid-to-senior``` folder you need to create a new folder with your name in the following format ```firstName.lastName``` same way as your Edify's email address.
 All your work must go into that folder.
 3. You need to create a branch with the same name format as the folder in step ```2```
 3. All the work needs to be push to the your branch using pull requests out of feature branches that describe a concrete functionality that you develop.